keithmmitchell/configure-ad/README.md

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/8150122b-89d1-46cd-b772-c1988596d808)

-Now we have connectivity we can install Active Directory from Server Manager on DC-1.
+Now we have connectivity and can install Active Directory from Server Manager on DC-1.
 Select Add Roles and Features.

 <br />